 Nothing contributes more to injuries than muscle imbalances and poor alignment brought about by sitting at computers all day.
 Stand up at least once an hour and stretch.
 Do some walking lunges or cobra poses.
 Practice pulling your shoulder blades back and down, as if bringing them toward your back pockets.
 Resetting your body once an hour is a reminder of your commitment to living lean.

 Nothing derails your effort to stay shredded more than booze.
 Alcohol disrupts REM sleeps, packs on empty calories, increases the release of the stress hormone cortisol, and decreases protein synthesis for muscle fiber repair.
 Save the drinks for special occasions.
 Saturday night is not a special occasion.

 Drinking sufficient water is essential to getting lean and staying that way.
-Drinking enough water before, during, and after exercise can increase performance up to 25 percent.
-Drink ½ to 1 ounce of water per pound of body weight per day to maintain hydration.
+Drinking enough water before, during, and after exercise can increase performance up to 25%.
+Drink ½ to 1oz of water per pound of bodyweight per day to maintain hydration.